lusend/website-v2/README.md

 See [Eleventy documentation](https://www.11ty.dev/docs/data-eleventy-supplied/) for more details on tags.
 Note that a page should be given a tag if you ever want to link to it.

+## Styles

+Post CSS and tailwindcss have been included.
+In fact, tailwindcss's @tailwind/typography plugin is included and all pages/brochures are wrapped by default in the `<div class="prose">` to generate default styles.
+Any tailwind style can be used, and only the styles used will actually appear in the build thanks to the jit compiler.
+View [tailwind's documentation](https://tailwindcss.com/docs) and [JIT page](https://tailwindcss.com/docs/just-in-time-mode) for more information.

+Several Post CSS plugins have been included outside of tailwindcss as well.
+These plugins allow for the following:

+- Import from other css files using relative urls
+- Nesting in your css
+- Autoprefixing

 ## Shortcodes

 A few shortcodes have been made available to make certain functionality easier.